 Service-Minded Selling Fundamentals

-This is a collection of the beliefs, practices and skills to develop in order to sell from a Service-Minded position.
+This is a collection of the beliefs, practices, and skills to develop to sell from a Service-Minded position.

 By Rene Zamora

 We realize that businesses don’t need our service and might choose others to do business with.
 We also know that if we are doing our job, we will have plenty of potential customers in our pipeline, allowing us to maintain the perspective that if any prospect declines our service, it will not be a make-or-break proposition.
 By staying active and seeking to serve as many customers as our time allows, No One Sale will matter that much.